nshlgupta15/NLPist/README.md

 ## Preprocessing Data
 The data has to be cleaned and preprocessed first before feeding to our training model.
 NLTK's stopwords are used to eliminate the most commonly used words.
 Only reviews in English are considered.
 The selected reviews are converted to lowercase and special characters are removed.

-Command to run preProcess file.
-It takes two arguments as input i.e. business.json and review.json:
+Command to run the preProcess file.
+It takes two arguments as its input - business.json and review.json:

 ```python
 python3 preProcess.py business.json review.json